-The University of Iowa utility system
+The University of Iowa Utility System

 The University of Iowa requires roughly the same amount of energy as a town of 42,000 homes.
 That means that the university needs about the same amount of energy as the rest of Iowa City!